dylanramdhan/Courses/EC 530 - Software Engineering Principles/hackathons/sql-application/README.md

-## SQL Application: Using LLM as UX
+## SQL Application

 ### Project Description
-Develop an equivalent to Excel or Google Sheet application where the interaction with the application is a chat interaction.
+For this hackathon project, we are tasked to develop an equivalent to Excel/Google Sheet application, and have the interaction with the application a chat interaction.